 The Alvarado family didn’t let grass grow under their feet before relocating their operation to the National Hispanic Cultural Center not quite two years later.
 Their new digs are more capacious and include an uncovered patio with picnic tables.
 With more spacious accommodations and an expansive industrial kitchen, the family has also been able to expand their menu, now offering a number of savory dishes such as Frito pie, several hot sandwiches and even a Sonoran hot dog.

-4 September 2015: The Sonoran hot dog has been referred to as the “quintessential food of Tucson.”
+5 September 2015: The Sonoran hot dog (no longer on the menu) has been referred to as the “quintessential food of Tucson.”
 While it has achieved cult status throughout Arizona, it has only recently begun making significant inroads in the Land of Enchantment.
 There are even more versions of this savory, smoky treat than it has ingredients.
 The version at Pop Fizz is constructed from an all-beef hot dog, avocado, onion, chipotle mayo, cheese, bacon and salsa verde nestled in a bolillo bun.
 It’s as delicious as it is messy with spillage guaranteed.
 The bolillo bun is pillowy soft and slightly sweet, a nice complement to the smokiness of the hot dog and the piquancy of the salsa verde.

 16 August 2016: In her song Infinity, pop sensation Mariah Carey intoned the lyrics “Boy, you actin’ so corny like Fritos.”
 On far too many Frito pies, the corn-infused flavor of Fritos corn chips is lost neath a mountain of lettuce and avalanche of chopped tomatoes.
 Unfortunately, the chile is also often obfuscated by a salad’s worth of lettuce and tomatoes.
 Upon seeing the Frito Pie at Pop Fizz for the first time my first inclination was “oh no, not another Fritos salad.”
 Then the chile kicked in.
 Finally, a Frito Pie in which the chile actually has a bite, an endorphin-laden, tongue-tingling, taste bud pleasing bite.
 Chile, not lettuce and tomato, is the prevalent flavor…but it’s not solely piquant.
 It’s a delicious, rich red chile.
 The Fritos provide a salty counterbalance and crunchy textural foil to the shredded beef.
 This top-tier Frito pie evinces the kitchen skills of ice cream makers who can actually cook, too.